GravityLib/GravLib/.github/ISSUE_TEMPLATE/bug_report.md

 ### Other Comments? (optional)

-> _Are there other statements or comments you would like to make about this feature?_
+> _Are there other statements or comments you would like to make about this bug, feature or question?_